wlsf82/cv/README.md

 ### QA at [ADP](https://www.adp.com) (April 2011 – May 2014)

-At APD I worked in two different projects (both as QA analyst), but in the first one I developed automated tests in Java (using Selenium), and in the second one I developed automated tests in VBScript (using QTP).
-Also, here I had my first contact with agile methodologies, such as Scrum, and I was the leader of an internal project called Tech Talks.
-I used to work remote occasionally.
+At APD, I worked in two different projects (both as a QA analyst).

+In the first project, I developed automated tests in Java (using Selenium).

+In the second project, I developed automated tests in VBScript (using HP Quick Test Pro).

+At ADP, I had my first contact with agile methodologies, such as Scrum.

+I was also the leader of an internal project called Tech Talks, used for internal knowledge sharing.

+I used to work remotely occasionally.

 _Stack:_ Java, VBScript, SQL, and Jenkins.